AdobeDocs/experience-manager-64.en/help/forms/using/ab-testing-adaptive-forms.md

 discoiquuid: a69ff832-7955-4b10-b47f-287ac385b786
 ---

-# Create and manage A/B test for adaptive forms{#create-and-manage-a-b-test-for-adaptive-forms}
+# Create and manage A/B test for adaptive forms {#create-and-manage-a-b-test-for-adaptive-forms}

 ## Overview {#overview-br}